-3.1.1 Regional Synthesis and Marine-terrestrial Interactions
+3.1.1 Regional synthesis and marine-terrestrial interactions

-Spatial analysis of coded hydroclimate, temperature, and fire history indicate that the early Holocene was generally characterized by a dry and warm PNW and a wet and warm SW (Fig. 2).
+Spatial analysis of coded hydroclimate, temperature, and fire history indicates that the Early Holocene was generally characterized by a dry and warm PNW and a wet and warm SW (Fig. 2).
 These trends are also observed in time series data from both regions (Figs. 4, 5).
 In the PNW, sea surface temperatures were warm, winters were dry, and fire activity was high (Fig. 4).
 In the SW, sea surface temperatures were warm, terrestrial temperatures were cold, fire activity was low, and hydroclimate was generally wet (Fig. 5).

-Generalized warming in the early Holocene relative to pre-Holocene conditions follows two abrupt Northern Hemisphere climate transitions, characterized by rapid warming during the Bølling-Allerød (14.7-12.9 ka) and rapid cooling associated with the Younger Dryas (12.9-11.7 ka) (Barron et al., 2003b; McGann, 2015).
-Sea surface temperatures were warm across the entire coastal CCS during the early Holocene (Fig. 2), likely driven by high summer insolation (insolation maximum at 9 ka) and warming following deglaciation.
+Generalized warming in the Early Holocene relative to pre-Holocene conditions follows two abrupt Northern Hemisphere climate transitions, characterized by rapid warming during the Bølling-Allerød (14.7-12.9 ka) and rapid cooling associated with the Younger Dryas (12.9-11.7 ka) (Barron et al., 2003; McGann, 2015).
+Sea surface temperatures were warm across the entire coastal CCS during the Early Holocene (Fig. 2), likely driven by high summer insolation (insolation maximum at 9 ka) and warming following deglaciation.
 Despite warm SST across the region, terrestrial hydroclimate and temperatures varied latitudinally, indicating regional differences in marine-terrestrial climate linkages and impacts of the summer insolation maximum (Fig. 3).
-In the PNW, warm SSTs co-occurred with warm and dry terrestrial conditions (Heusser, 1998; Barron et al., 2003b; Steinman et al., 2016), while in the SW, wet conditions were driven by a combination of more intense winter precipitation associated with reduced winter insolation and the evolution of the North American Monsoon (NAM) and the resultant increase in summertime precipitation in the early Holocene relative to pre-Holocene (Fig. 2) (Bird and Kirby, 2006; Kirby et al., 2015; Metcalfe, 2015).
+In the PNW, warm SSTs co-occurred with warm and dry terrestrial conditions (Heusser, 1998; Barron et al., 2003; Steinman et al., 2016), while in the SW, wet conditions were driven by a combination of more intense winter precipitation associated with reduced winter insolation and the evolution of the North American monsoon (NAM) and the resultant increase in summertime precipitation in the Early Holocene relative to pre-Holocene (Fig. 2) (Bird and Kirby, 2006; Kirby et al., 2015; Metcalfe, 2015).